-- Work up to a weight of .3m/s-.25m/s (trying to beat velocities of previous week on way up.
-After this we performed 10×1 with 60s rest aiming for velocities between .4m/s-.3m/s.
+- Work up to a weight of .3m/s-.25m/s (trying to beat velocities of the previous week on way up.
+After this, we performed 10×1 with 60s rest aiming for velocities between .4m/s-.3m/s.
 If the speed dropped to .25m/s twice in a row then the set was over

 - Work up and try for 10lbs heavier than the previous week but pay attention to bar speed, if it’s not there then it’s not there…..for us we always were able to add 10lbs with the appropriate speed. add 10lbs to the 10×1 and aim for the same bar speeds

 - Same as above, add 10lbs to each and complete the workout.

 *This ended up with us taking the highest weight worked up to in week 1 (.25m/s) for 10×1 with bar speeds up around .4m/s.
 Stronger?
 Absolutely.